ShreveportArcade/TinderBox/README.md

 # TinderBox API
 This is the API for the TinderBox arcade system.
-Currently, this package is meant to support games made in Unity, although it is not required.

 ## Installation (for Unity)
 1. Import the TinderBoxAPI.unitypackage file into your Unity project.